MichaelABryant/heart-disease-pred/README.md

 ### Model Performance

 For this application it's important to minimize false negatives (i.e., people who have heart disease but were predicted not to).
-I looked at accuracy, precision, specificity, sensitivity, AUC, and MCC to make the decision.
+I looked at accuracy, precision, specificity, sensitivity, AUC, and MCC to choose the best model.
 For these reasons, the best model was:
 <br/><br/>
 **Hard VotingClassifier**
 * Accuracy: 0.8553